 Grubhub & Venmo’s New Partnership Will Let You Split Food Delivery Bills BEFORE You Order

+Grubhub & Venmo’s New Partnership Will Now Let You Split Food Delivery Bills When You Order

 If ordering delivery food with a big group of friends stresses you out because it typically means that you have to put the big order on your card and then chase your friends around for their share of the bill, the executives at Grubhub have heard you — and they're doing something about it.
-Now, thanks to a new Grubhub and Venmo partnership, you can now split your food delivery bill directly in your Grubhub, Seamless, or Eat24 app (the latter two apps are owned by Grubhub, FYI), before you order your food.
+Now, thanks to a new Grubhub and Venmo partnership, you can now split your food delivery bill with the help of your Grubhub, Seamless, or Eat24 app (the latter two apps are owned by Grubhub, FYI), right after you order your food.
 Can you say game-changer?

 According to Grubhub, over 60 percent of their food orders come in from mobile phones, so partnering with Venmo, a money sending app that's popular for mobile phones, was a no-brainer.
 And according to Venmo, food is the most popular item that users are transferring money for, with the pizza emoji taking the pie for the most commonly used explanation of funds.
 So really, this app partnership is a match made in foodie heaven.
 I'm honestly surprised that they didn't come together sooner.
 Grubhub was created to make ordering take out food easier, while Venmo was created to make transferring money easier — and together they make ordering and paying for food incredibly simple.
 Now you don't even have to say a word to your friends about paying for their share of the bill, you can simply Venmo request them and lead the entire transaction without words.